Terioch/random-user-info/README.md

 # Random User Information

 Created with CodeSandbox.
-Built in React and Semantic-ui.
+Built in React and styled with Semantic-ui.

 ## General Information